katehayes/dpukarchive/README.md

 ![](README_files/figure-gfm/availability-plot-1.png)<!-- -->

+For more details use function fs_report - specify police force, data series, and time span, and the function returns a plot summarising the presence/absence of the relevant files across the relevant folders.

 ## Extracting data from the police data archive

 Function arc_extract.
 Should be able to specify police force, data